jtbonhomme/connect-prism/README.md

 Default: `null`

-User defined function that recieves the request and response objects and allows for user defined function to determine whether or not a particular request/response should result in a recording stored
+User defined function that receives the request and response objects and allows for user defined function to determine whether or not a particular request/response should result in a recording stored

 Example: